 |

-carry-out participatory training on the safe and effective use of
+Participatory training on the safe and effective use of

 pesticide application equipment.
 Here, trainees from Cameroon examine